plgd-dev/doc/content/en/quickstart/deploy-plgd-cloud.md

 ### Troubleshooting

-- By default the plgd cloud bundle hosts the NGINX proxy on port `443`.
+- By default, the plgd cloud bundle hosts the NGINX proxy on port `443`.
 This port might be already occupied by other process, e.g. Skype.
 Default port can be changed by environment variable `-e NGINX_PORT=8443`.
 Please be aware that the port needs to be exposed from the container -> `-p 443:443` needs to be changed to match a new port, e.g. `-p 8443:8443`.
 - Logs and data are by default stored at `/data` path.
 Run the container with `-v $PWD/vol/plgd/data:/data` to be able to analyze the logs in case of an issue.
 - In case you need support, we are happy to support you on [Gitter](http://gitter.im/ocfcloud/Lobby)
 - OCF UCI (Cloud2Cloud Gateway) is not part of the bundle